joseeden/joeden/docs/005-Cybersecurity/007-Assessment-and-Testing/067-Penetration-Testing.md

 - Enhances coordination between offensive and defensive security teams.
 - Provides a thorough analysis of an organization's security posture.

+## Pentesting Environments

+There are different types of pentesting environments.
+The classifications for these environments define the level of information available to the tester about the target system.

+- **White-box Testing**: Attackers have full knowledge of the environment
+- **Black-box Testing**: Attackers have no knowledge of the environment
+- **Gray-box Testing**: Attackers have some knowledge of the environment

+For more information, please see [Environment Classifications.](/docs/005-Cybersecurity/007-Assessment-and-Testing/066-Reconnaisance-in-Pentesting.md#environment-classifications)

 ## Penetration Testing Process

 Penetration testing is a structured approach to identifying and exploiting vulnerabilities in a system to assess its security.